-Table 22.
+Table 233.
 TPDES and NPDES MS4 Permits associated with Segments 0841F, 0841K, 0841N, and 0841V

 AU MS4 Permittees River System Segment TDPES Permit Number 0841K_01 City of Arlington Fish Creek From the confluence with Mountain Creek Reservoir in Grand Prairie, Dallas Co, to the upper end of the creek in Arlington, Tarrant Co.
 TXS000301 0841V_01 City of Dallas Crockett Branch From the confluence with Cottonwood Creek to the upper end of the creek.
 TXS000701 0841F_01 City of Grand Prairie Kirby Creek From the confluence with Fish Creek in Grand Prairie, Dallas Co. to just upstream of Great Southwest Parkway in Arlington, Tarrant Co.
-TXR040065 0841N_01 Dallas County Cottonwood Creek 6.5 mile stretch of Cottonwood Creek running upstream from appox.
-1 mi. upstream of Mountain Creek Reservoir in Dallas Co. to SH 360 in, Tarrant Co.
-TXR040120 0841K_01 Tarrant County Fish Creek From the confluence with Mountain Creek Reservoir in Grand Prairie, Dallas Co, to the upper end of the creek in Arlington, Tarrant Co.
+TXR040065 0841N_01 Dallas County Cottonwood Creek 0841K_01 Tarrant County Fish Creek From the confluence with Mountain Creek Reservoir in Grand Prairie, Dallas Co, to the upper end of the creek in Arlington, Tarrant Co.
 TXR040052